bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 ### Code Projects

-<a href="http://codepen.io/Baubak/pen/JKNZqd"> Calculator on Codepen</a> This project uses basic Angular.JS, and HTML, to make a simple working calculator with fun CSS.
+<a href="http://codepen.io/Baubak/pen/JKNZqd"  target="_blank"> Calculator on Codepen</a> This project uses basic Angular.JS, and HTML, to make a simple working calculator with fun CSS.

 ### APPS